 Mexico’s Most Famous Sauce

-Store bought mole will save you a tremendous amount of time, although preparing mole from scratch is well worth the effort.
+Store-bought mole will save you a tremendous amount of time, although preparing mole from scratch is well worth the effort.
 Many mole pastes are imported from Mexico and have an authentic taste.
 If you are unable to find mole paste in bulk, you can also buy mole paste in a jar.
-We recommend Mole Poblano from Hernán It is imported from Mexico and is prepared with all natural ingredients.
-It a great mole.
-Follow the directions on the jar and use our guide to help you.
+Check the Hispanic section of your supermarket.

 How Much Paste to Buy?

 1 cup of mole paste will make about 4 cups of sauce once you have added liquid which is enough for 4 to 6 servings.

 How to Prepare

 Preparation is very simple.
 Start by adding the mole paste to your pot to reconstitute.

 Pour in triple the amount of liquid, chicken broth, or water.
 If you have 1 cup of mole paste, you will add 3 cups of liquid.
 You will be adding the remaining liquid during the cooking process.

 Break up the paste.